Notice of Pre-AIA or AIA Status

 CLAIM 9.
 Savas et al. discloses a method for plasma processing a substrate, the method comprising:

-positioning one of the planar meshes in the associated plane of the mesh, wherein the positioning adjusts a vertical permeability of the stack (Savis et al. ¶61 – Applicant’s disclosure identifies mesh positioning as the mechanism for adjusting “vertical permeability.”
+after exposing the prior substrate, actuating movable parts mechanically coupled to a plurality of planar meshes to horizontally move one mesh of the plurality of plana meshes of a mesh assembly in an associated plane of the one mesh, the mesh assembly comprising a vertical stack of meshes of the plurality of planar meshes, wherein the horizontally moving adjusts a vertical permeability of the stack (Savis et al. ¶61 – Applicant’s disclosure identifies mesh positioning as the mechanism for adjusting “vertical permeability.”
 Paragraph [0061]1 of Savas teaches this same mechanism, positioning (e.g. rotating or misaligning) grid holes to control particle flow and transparency.
 Even if Savas does not explicitly use the term 'vertical permeability,' the result is at minimum obvious, as a POSITA would recognize that performing the same mechanical adjustment necessarily achieves the same physical result.
-A POSITA would recognize that adjusting the overlap and gaps of these meshes/grids directly dictates the vertical permeability of the stack to plasma species.);
+A POSITA would recognize that adjusting the overlap and gaps of these meshes/grids directly dictates the vertical permeability of the stack to plasma species.

 Lee teaches that resulting Ion flux and radical flux reaching the substrate are based on specific configuration an electrical state of the chamber’s internal stack defined by faceplate 106 and RF mesh 108 (¶ [65-67]).
 Li explicitly teaches that the magnitude and profile of both ion an radical fluxes are highly sensitive to these stack parameters, allowing for the independent tuning of species distribution (¶[67-68] and figs. 2A-B & 3A-B).